 Specifically, the Exchange's market surveillance staff also conducts surveillances with respect to the Bitcoin Funds and, as appropriate, would review activity in the underlying Funds when conducting surveillances for market abuse or manipulation in the options on each Trust.
-Additionally, the Exchange is a member of the Intermarket Surveillance Group ("ISG") under the ISG Agreement.
+Additionally, the Exchange is a member of the Intermarket Surveillance Group Agreement ("ISG") under the ISG Agreement.
 ISG members work together to coordinate surveillance and investigative information sharing in the stock, options, and futures markets.
-The Exchange will be able to obtain information regarding trading in the shares of the underlying Trusts from Nasdaq, LLC, Cboe Exchange, Inc., and other markets on which the Trusts trade through the ISG.
 In addition, the Exchange is a party to an RSA with FINRA and pursuant to a multi-party 17d-2 joint plan, all options exchanges allocate regulatory responsibilities to FINRA to conduct certain options-related market surveillances.
 Further, the Exchange will implement any new surveillance procedures it deems necessary to effectively monitor the trading of options on the Bitcoin Funds.

 The underlying shares of spot bitcoin ETPs, including the Bitcoin Funds, are also subject to safeguards related to addressing market abuse and manipulation.
 As the Commission stated in its order approving proposals of several exchanges to list and trade shares of spot bitcoin-based ETPs, "[e]ach Exchange has a comprehensive surveillance-sharing agreement with the CME via their common membership in the Intermarket Surveillance Group.
-This facilitates the sharing of information that is available to the CME through its surveillance of its markets, including its surveillance of the CME bitcoin futures market."46 Given the consistently high correlation between the CME bitcoin futures market and the spot bitcoin market, as confirmed by the Commission through robust correlation analysis, and given that the "CME's surveillance can assist in detecting [the impact of fraud or manipulation] on CME bitcoin future prices," the Commission was able to conclude that such surveillance sharing agreements could reasonably be "expected to assist in surveilling for fraudulent and manipulative acts and practices in the specific context of the [Bitcoin ETPs]."47 In light of surveillance measures related to both options and futures as well as the underlying Bitcoin Funds, 48 the Exchange believes that existing surveillance procedures are designed to deter and detect possible manipulative behavior which might potentially arise from listing and trading the proposed options on the Bitcoin Funds.
+This facilitates the sharing of information that is available to the CME through its surveillance of its markets, including its surveillance of the CME bitcoin futures market."48 Given the consistently high correlation between the CME bitcoin futures market and the spot bitcoin market, as confirmed by the Commission through robust correlation analysis, and given that the "CME's surveillance can assist in detecting [the impact of fraud or manipulation] on CME bitcoin future prices," the Commission was able to conclude that such surveillance sharing agreements could reasonably be "expected to assist in surveilling for fraudulent and manipulative acts and practices in the specific context of the [Bitcoin ETPs]."49 In light of surveillance measures related to both options and futures as well as the underlying Bitcoin Funds,50 the Exchange believes that existing surveillance procedures are designed to deter and detect possible manipulative behavior which might potentially arise from listing and trading the proposed options on the Bitcoin Funds.
 Further, the Exchange will implement any new surveillance procedures it deems necessary to effectively monitor the trading of options on Bitcoin ETPs.